Program Description

 Eligibility

-A person who needs the assistance of another person in at least one of the following activities of daily living: toileting, mobility, transferring, or eating; or who needs supervision due to cognitive and/or psycho-social impairment.
+Individuals are eligible for SADS if they require assistance from another person with at least one activity of daily living, such as toileting, mobility, transferring, or eating, or if they require supervision due to cognitive and/or psychosocial impairment.

 Laws, Regulations and Standards